HoldUpFjord/hashnode/clc5857l50ayb21nv03do57vz.md

 ***Finding a baseline:***

 The *blue* line above is where most of us find ourselves with typical study methods.
 In short, if you were to study something once, within a week it's a complete coin-flip whether you'll remember it or not.
-Those odds get increasingly bleak every time the sun sets.
+Those odds get increasingly bleaker with every day that goes by.
 So how do we prevent this?
 A good place to start is a study method known as **active recall**

 ### Active recall:

 ***A step in the right direction*.**

 If you've ever used a flashcard, this concept should be familiar to you.
-The basic premise is that associating an answer with a question over time helps your brain get that connection to "*stick"* better.
+The basic premise is that by associating an answer with a question, over time connections form in the brain between the two.
 The **more** you practice associating an answer with a question, the **easier** it is to remember.
 Makes sense right?
-If we reference the graph of forgetting again, we'll find that each purple line is one session of active recall.
+If we reference the graph of forgetting again, we'll find that each purple line represents *one* session of active recall.
 Without recall, we are almost certain to forget everything within 5 weeks.
 With **a single** session **a week,** however, it's near-certain that we've retained that information.
 That's a huge upgrade from cramming for hours the night before a test isn't it?

 ### **Spaced-repetition:**